sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/dom-events/README.md

 ```

 * You can add an event listener to a DOM node, but not a list of DOM nodes.
 If you want the event to be added to a list of nodes that came back from `document.querySelectorAll`, you want to `.forEach` over the DOM nodes and use `.addEventListener` to each one.
-* Be careful adding event listeners in loops.
-You can add multiple event listeners for the same event on the same DOM node.
+* Be careful adding event listeners in loops because you can accidentally add multiple event listeners for the same event on the same DOM node.
 For example:

 ```js
 const button = document.querySelector("button")